acuminous/eslint-plugin-tech-radar/README.md

 ```

 ## Exporting Tech Radars
 As mentioned in the [instructions](#instructions), we provide a script for exporting Tech Radar csv files.
-This usage for this script is as follows...
+The usage for this script is as follows...
 ```
 Usage: npx --package eslint-plugin-tech-radar -- export-tech-radar [options]